 in collaboration with Jamil Haque and Gelsey Bell.

-“Aural Architecture” is inspired by 2013’s multisensory workshop by architect Jeffrey Mansfield that investigates how “pure” sign language which replicates the sensation of sound allows us to listen visually.
-This work is also inspired by 1961’s phenomenological music theory by theorist and composer James Tenney that considers aural gestalt or an embodied experiential standpoint in comprehending sonic events.
+“Aural Architecture” is inspired by 2013’s multisensory workshop in Sharjah by architect and designer Jeffrey Mansfield that investigates how “pure” sign language, which recreates the sensation of sound, allows us to listen visually.

 Jamil Haque is an instructor and teacher of American Sign Language at Sign Language Center in New York City, New York.
 A Deaf person, he loves meeting new faces and teaching ASL and Deaf cultures.

 Gelsey Bell is a Brooklyn-based vocalist, composer, and scholar.
 She has released multiple albums, toured internationally, and received awards from the Foundation for Contemporary Arts, Opera America, the Japan Foundation, and others.
 Her recent works include the soundwalk Cairns and the dance-music work shuffleyamamba.
 She is currently a resident artist at the HERE Arts Center where she is developing the opera mɔːnɪŋ.